Brexit and the transfer of personal data to the UK

-The European Commission could make an adequacy decision for the UK, enabling the transfer of personal data on that basis.
-In that case, the Commission's adequacy decision would constitute the primary basis for data transfers.
-However, deciding that a third country offers an adequate level of protection will require preparation and a comprehensive survey of the third country’ justice system.
+The European Commission will make an adequacy decision for the UK, enabling the transfer of personal data on that basis.
+The Commission's adequacy decision would constitute the primary basis for data transfers.
+Deciding that a third country offers an adequate level of protection will require a comprehensive survey of the third country’ justice system.

 Further information on the future relationship between the EU and the UK will be provided later during the transition period.